Ukraine Donbas February 2019 Slovyansk, Kurakhove, Avdivka, Mariupol.

 Her performance over she receives a diploma, it is not clear to me if she won a prize but she receives a memento and it is all about participating after all.

 The next day we drive south and the environment becomes grim.
 Our destination is Avdivka a little village literally on the frontline.
-I am impressed to be here, the name is symbolic for what is happening here.
+I am impressed to be here, the name is symbolic of what is happening here.
 To reach the village we pass three checkpoints.
 Our military plated car passes easily, other cars are searched from top to bottom.
 The atmosphere is different from Slovyansk.
 The dark dreary muddy streets could be anywhere in Ukraine if you did not know better.
-The sky has a slight brownish tone due to the air polution.
+The sky has a slight brownish tone due to air pollution.

 With the difference that signs of warnings for mines block the end.
 The road continues and leads in less than 1 km to the frontline.
 People do their shopping too but the eyes tell a story.
 Any moment something can happen and they know.
 I am told near the frontline foreign phones can be detected by separatists resulting in a shooting.